couchbaselabs/blip-wireshark-dissector/README.md

 Build wireshark from source.

-Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) with the **Building without a third-party package source** instructions, with the following changes:
+Use the [official instructions](https://wiki.wireshark.org/BuildingAndInstalling#macOS) with the **Building without a third-party package source** instructions to download the wireshark source code and tools used for building the wireshare.
+Then follows the below instructions.

 1. `brew install libgcrypt`
-1. Add explicit path to python executable: `cmake -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python ../ && make`
+2. Copy packet-blip.c to epan/dissectors

-Copy `packet-blip.c` into the dissectors directory.
+3. Add `${CMAKE_CURRENT_SOURCE_DIR}/packet-blip.c` to `CMakeLists.txt ` under the `DISSECTOR_SRC` section

-Add `packet-blip.c` to the cmakelists.txt file.
+4. At wireshark root folder, `mkdir build` and `cd build`

-Build + Run.
+5. Run `cmake -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python ../ && make`

 ## Usage Instructions